akamariadis/computer-architecture/README.md

 All code has been written in Assembly for the MIPS CPU architecture and has been optimised for maximum efficiency.

 Any corrections or suggestions aiming to the improvement of this files will always be welcomed and aprreciated!

+//Update: This repository also includes a .pdf file I created, featuring some useful Assembly information for MIPS Architecture, deisgned for fellow students!